tbondwilkinson/dom-parts/README.md

 - Incremental DOM: The framework uses live DOM as an initial write and/or update target, and caches templating information on the DOM nodes.
 Soy uses this approach.
 The difference between this and Fragment DOM is that Incremental DOM does not have intermediate representations of DOM, such as a template, and instead uses JavaScript to directly mutate the live DOM.

-Many of these strategies require repeatedly visiting nodes that need to be mutated, or "nodes of interest."
+Many of these strategies require repeatedly visiting "nodes of interest."
 For example, immediately after cloning a `<template>` a fragment DOM approach requires walking that template replacing placeholders with additional content.
 For server-rendered HTML, the base HTML often needs to be enhanced with event listeners or mutated later on in the life cycle of the page.

-The current methodology for finding "nodes of interest" is either a full DOM tree walk or DOM queries for classes or ids.
-These approaches are reasonably performant, but there's an opportunity for the browser to help frameworks locate their nodes of interest more rapidly and with less code.

 ## Proposal